Gary Gold: Bulls

-As an intermittent appointment after the Bulls lost the acquisition of their defence coach, Jake White, ex RWC Winning coach, called upon Gary to work with the Bulls squad for the 2023/2024 season as the Defence co-ordinator.
-The Bulls are fast becoming a star studded South African franchise team with emphatic wins over teams like Saracens & Lyon Rugby in the Investec Champions cup competition, which saw them bow out in the quarterfinals.
+Following the Bulls' inability to acquire their defense coach, Jake White appointed Gary to work with the Bulls squad for the 2023/2024 season as the defense coordinator.
+The Bulls compete as a South African franchise team and secured wins over Saracens and Lyon Rugby in the Investec Champions Cup competition, before exiting in the quarterfinals.

-Then the Bulls went on to beat a star studded Leinster Rugby team, with no fewer that 15 full Irish internationals, to win the semi final and reach their 3rd URC Final in two years.
-In doing so the Bulls won't the local trophy for the best SA franchise in 2024.
-The Bulls fell short in the Final and lost the title to the Glasgow Warriors.
+The Bulls defeated Leinster Rugby in their semi final to reach their third United Rugby Championship Final in two years.
+This victory secured the Bulls the local trophy for the highest-ranked South African franchise in 2024.
+The Bulls subsequently lost in the final to the Glasgow Warriors.